 - SOSR is narrowly construed – employers can’t use it to mask the real reason for dismissal

 - Retirement is no longer a fair reason for dismissal.
 If you dismiss an employee on grounds of age it is a SOSR dismissal and you will have to show that your retirement age is justifiable.

 When is a dismissal automatically unfair?

 Sometimes the reason for a dismissal is automatically unfair, despite falling within one of the potentially fair reasons.
-The main examples are:
+There are around 60 different grounds for claiming automatically unfair dismissal, but the main examples are:

-- Family reasons – pregnancy, childbirth, exercising rights to family leave and so on
+- Family reasons – pregnancy, childbirth, exercising rights to family leave such as maternity, paternity or parental leave and so on;

 - Trade union activities or taking part in protected industrial action.
 See our advice post on Workers on strike – what you need to know for more on this.

-Unlike for unfair dismissal protection generally, there’s no two year qualifying period for these automatically unfair dismissals – these are ‘day one’ rights.
+Unlike for unfair dismissal protection generally, there’s no two-year qualifying period for the above automatically unfair dismissals – these are ‘day one’ rights.
 Plus there’s no upper limit on the compensatory award for dismissal for whistleblowing or for carrying out health and safety activities.

 What’s the test for reasonableness?